pdgilbert/LoRaGPS/README.md

 Many other options are possible but some aspects of the code will need adjustment if the hardware is configured differently.

-There are two main parts, a "sensor system" and a "base station".
 In addition to the processors in each, the sensor system has a GPS and a LoRa module which transmits information to the base station.
 The base station has a LoRa module to receive information,